teresagarcia/officeprops/README.md

 # OfficeProps.js

-A JavaScript library used to extract, edit or remove metadata in Microsoft Office and Open Office files.
+Updated fork of OfficeProps.js -  A JavaScript library used to extract, edit or remove metadata in Microsoft Office and Open Office files.